Content

 Blood pressure medications, such as beta-blockers propranolol or ACE inhibitors like lisinopril, can sometimes have a side effect that results in hair loss.

-Certain types of medical conditions, including thyroid conditions, as mentioned above, can cause you to go bald.
+Certain types of medical conditions, including thyroid conditions, can cause you to go bald.

 One particular medical cause of hair loss is called alopecia areata.
 This immune condition causes your body’s immune system to attack your hair follicles, resulting in rapid hair loss that usually grows back over time (though not always).

-Sleep plays an important role in so many aspects of your health, including your hairline.
-Research data shows that lack of sleep can contribute to stress, which in turn can often lead to telogen effluvium.
+Sleep plays an important role in many aspects of health, including hairline health.
+Research shows that lack of sleep can contribute to stress, which in turn can potentially lead to telogen effluvium.

 Low-quality sleep also results in lower production of essential hormones, many of which play a major role in promoting hair growth.

-Of course, you don’t have to completely give up drinking, going to parties or staying out late simply for the sake of your hair.
-But reducing alcohol consumption, smoking and late nights could all positively affect damaged hair.
+Of course, you don’t have to completely give up drinking, going to parties, or staying out late for the sake of your hair.
+That said, reducing alcohol consumption, smoking, and late nights could all positively affect damaged hair.

 You can also browse this guide for other lifestyle changes and more tips for hair growth.
 Just remember that hair loss is still mostly hormonal and genetic.
 While improving your lifestyle is a great way to avoid stress-induced hair loss, it won’t do anything to stop genetic male pattern baldness — that requires a different solution.

-A really not-so-fun fact: we mentioned earlier that up to 50 percent of men will notice some degree of hair loss by the time they’re fifty, but male pattern hair loss can begin as early as our teens.
+A not-so-fun fact: While many men notice some kind of hair loss by the time they’re 50, male pattern hair loss can begin as early as our teens.

-While you may think losing hair is associated with an AARP membership, hair loss and thinning hair can begin at any age — even in your 20s.
+Hair loss and thinning hair can begin at any age — even in your 20s or earlier.
 Research shows that up to 30 percent of Caucasian men deal with some form of hair loss before they turn 30 years old, while that number is slightly lower for people of other races and ethnicities.

-Research published in the journal Dermatologic Surgery also found that 16 percent of men aged 18 to 29 and 53 percent of men in their 40s already have moderate to extensive hair loss.
+Research has also found that 16 percent of men aged 18 to 29 and 53 percent of men in their 40s already have moderate to extensive hair loss.

-While aging is one reason people go bald, there can be other ways to know if you're going bald.
-Looking out for these and other signs of balding as well as speaking to your healthcare provider can help narrow down the possible culprit.
+While aging is one reason people go bald, there are other early signs of balding you may want to look out for.
+Paying close attention to these and other signs of balding, as well as speaking to your healthcare provider, can help narrow down the possible culprit and get you on the right track to find a solution sooner.

-Now that you know a bit more about what causes baldness in men, you’ll be relieved to know there are several treatments for male pattern hair loss, no matter what the cause.
+Now that you know more about what causes baldness in men, you’ll be relieved to know there are several treatments for male pattern hair loss, no matter the cause.

-Hair loss treatments like finasteride (a daily pill) and minoxidil (a topical treatment used twice daily) stimulate hair growth in areas where hair is more likely to thin or fall out.
-You can either use a minoxidil foam or a minoxidil solution, or a healthcare provider may recommend a combination topical finasteride and minoxidil spray.
+Hair loss treatments like finasteride (a daily pill) and topical minoxidil (treatment used twice daily) stimulate hair growth in areas where hair is more likely to thin or fall out.
+You can either use a minoxidil foam or a minoxidil solution, or a healthcare provider may recommend a combination of topical finasteride and minoxidil spray.
+Minoxidil is the active ingredient in Rogaine®.

 Eliminating, or at least attempting to decrease, stress in your daily life could be a helpful way to reduce hair loss.

 Take a hair-strengthening vitamin supplement, such as biotin, to support your hair preservation.
-Biotin gummies are packed with B7, an essential building block for hair growth.
+Biotin gummies are packed with B7, an essential building block for hair growth (and ours contain other ingredients like folic acid, B12, B6, and vitamin D).
 But remember that while getting your vitamins is always a good idea, this hair loss treatment works best for people with a true biotin deficiency, which is rare.

-You may consider getting a hair transplant (taking hair from the areas of your scalp that aren’t affected by male pattern baldness and moving it to areas that are) or at least talking to a healthcare professional to see if it’s the best option for you.
+You may consider getting a hair transplant (taking hair from the areas of your scalp that aren’t affected by male pattern baldness and moving them to areas that are) or at least talking to a healthcare professional to see if hair transplant surgery is the best option for you.

-But the real question is where hair can grow back after balding.
-Don’t get your hopes up — most balding is permanent.
-But the above hair growth solutions may help improve hair thickness and health, as well as provide you with a boost of confidence.
+Most balding is permanent, though some regrowth is possible.
+However, the above hair growth solutions may help improve hair thickness and health, help you keep the hair you have, and provide you with a boost of confidence.

-Balding — it happens to so many men and so many men want to avoid it (or at least know why it happens).
+Balding — it happens to so many men and so many men want to avoid it (or, at the very least, understand it).

 Why do men go bald?
 Men (and women) can go bald for several different reasons.
 Genetics are a major cause, while stress, diet, lifestyle choices, certain medications and age can also cause people to experience hair loss.